laurawarren88/harness-practice/README.md

 harness secret apply --token <DOCKER_PAT> --secret-name "docker_pat"
 ```

+The above secrets will be added to your default_project and default_org.
+If you wish to add them to different projects or orgs, you can use the --project and --org flags.

 ## 🔗 Add Connectors (GitHub & Docker)

 Update the connector YAML files to match your GitHub and Docker details.